 Quickstart¶

-This quickstart builds a small TIP3P water box end-to-end in MolPy: define a water molecule, assign TIP3P types, place many molecules into a periodic box, convert to a Frame, and export LAMMPS input files.
+This quickstart constructs a small TIP3P water box end to end in MolPy.
+It defines a water molecule, assigns TIP3P types, places multiple molecules in a periodic box, converts the result to a Frame, and exports LAMMPS input files.

 Final output: